 Dreaming of creating something special to remind yourself of your time here?
 Silversmithing in Sidemen gives you the chance to learn the basics of jewellery making or progress your existing skills.
 A bracelet, necklace or even an engagement ring, the options are endless.
-There is also a shop if you need some inspiration or want to take a couple of extra pieces home, or you can bring in your dream piece to recreate.
-This is an extremely popular activity so book in advance to make sure you secure your spot.
+You can always buy a couple of extra pieces to take home, or you can bring in your dream piece to recreate.
+This is an extremely popular activity so book in advance to make sure you secure your spot – Silver Sidemen

 Samanvaya Tip – We love gold jewellery – for an extra cost you can get your high quality silver pieces dipped in gold plating.
 A very classy look!

-Cost – From around 800 IDR for a four hour class plus materials.
+Cost – From around 600 IDR for a four hour class plus materials

 With views that dreams are made of, even the most skeptical of yoga find themselves on a mat when in Sidemen.
 Komang does private classes dependent on your needs and skill level.

 Samanvaya Tip – For something a bit different, try the Passive yoga class.
 A combination of yin yoga and assisted stretching makes for a relaxing but beneficial time on the mat.

 Cost – 450 for an hour with a private teacher.